-For example, Eli Lilly's Glucagon Emergency Kit, or GEK, has 94% coverage, with unrestricted access across commercial, Medicare, Managed Medicaid and state Medicaid plans.
-Of our target patient population, approximately 50% are commercially insured, one-third are covered by Medicare and approximately 15% are covered by Medicaid.
+For example, Eli Lilly's GEK, has approximately 80% coverage, with unrestricted access across commercial, Medicare, Managed Medicaid and state Medicaid plans.
+Of our target patient population, approximately 50% are commercially insured, one-third are covered by Medicaid and approximately 15% are covered by Medicare.
 However, as the healthcare industry consolidates, competition to provide products and services to industry participants has become more intense and may intensify as the potential purchasers of our products or third-party payors use their purchasing power to exert competitive pricing pressure.
 We expect that market demand, government regulation, third-party coverage and reimbursement policies and societal pressures will continue to change the healthcare industry worldwide, resulting in further business consolidations and alliances among our potential purchasers.
 If competitive forces drive down the prices we are able to charge for our products, our profit margins will shrink, which will adversely affect our ability to invest in and grow our business.

-Gvoke's success will be dependent on its proper use by patients, healthcare practitioners and caregivers.
+The success of Gvoke will be dependent on its proper use by patients, healthcare practitioners and caregivers.